carr-matt/game-night-planner/journals/margaret-ketchum.md

 got login and sign up functional again and made it so that login actually validates the token and only lets you login if you have proper credentials stored in the backend. had to fiddle a lot with use effect and making functions async so that the error message stopped popping up before the user even tried to login.

+12/8/2022

+now the search form works and brings back results with pictures and descriptions. want to add the category filter back, will work on that tomorrow. but basic functionality is complete.